Types of Companies in India

 Foreign Company

 When a company is incorporated in India but owned by foreigners, it is a foreign company.
 A company is said to be a foreign company when more than 50% shareholding of the company is owned by foreign nationals.
-Foreign company registrations are at a trend with the increase of the global interest in our nation’s economy.
+Foreign company registration is at a trend with the increase of the global interest in our nation’s economy.

 Section 8 Company